cagla-su/Arch-Linux-Post-Installation-Guide/README.md

   - Option "BufferCache" "true"
   - EndSection
 ## Install Necessary Packages For XFCE
-sudo pacman -S unrar unzip intel-ucode ufw tlp throttled fwupd fastfetch alsa-tools easyeffects vlc noto-fonts-cjk noto-fonts-emoji pavucontrol capitaine-cursors picom xarchiver mousepad && paru -S xfce4-panel-profiles xfce4-docklike-plugin flat-remix-gtk && sudo systemctl enable --now tlp.service && sudo systemctl enable --now throttled.service && sudo systemctl enable --now ufw.service
+sudo pacman -S unrar unzip intel-ucode ufw tlp fwupd fastfetch alsa-tools easyeffects vlc noto-fonts-cjk noto-fonts-emoji pavucontrol capitaine-cursors picom xarchiver mousepad && paru -S xfce4-panel-profiles xfce4-docklike-plugin flat-remix-gtk && sudo systemctl enable --now tlp.service && sudo systemctl enable --now throttled.service && sudo systemctl enable --now ufw.service
 - You don't have to install these packages:
   - **intel-ucode**: if you don't have an Intel CPU
   - **ufw**: if you don't want to enable firewall
   - **tlp**: if you don't want to have better battery life.
 Use **power-profiles-daemon** if you only want to have high performance
-  - **throttled**: if you either don't have an Intel CPU or if you don't want to undervolt your CPU + iGPU
   - **fwupd**: if your computer is not supported by fwupd for firmware updates
-## Install Other Packages - Gaming and Utilities
+## Install Other Packages - Gaming and Utilities (Optional, these are what I use personally)
 sudo pacman -S cachyos-gaming-meta gamemode lib32-gamemode protonup-qt vesktop heroic-games-launcher prismlauncher joplin-desktop spectacle obs-studio onlyoffice shotcut okular && paru -S nomacs ptyxis spotify zoom
 ### For Gamemode
 - Download the .ini file from [the link](https://github.com/FeralInteractive/gamemode/blob/master/example/gamemode.ini) and move it to the correct directory via this command:
   - cd Downloads && sudo mv gamemode.ini /etc/
 ## TLP Configuration
-- You can use **TLP-UI** instead but I noticed it doesn't uncheck some options which prevents them from functioning, that's why it is healthier to apply them manually.
-Also, again, **do not use TLP if you don't need battery life, using power-profiles-daemon is easier and needs no configuration!!!**
+- You can use **TLP-UI** to configure TLP via a graphical interface but I noticed it doesn't uncheck some options which prevents them from functioning, that's why it is safer to apply them manually.
+Also, again, **do not use TLP if you don't need battery life, because we are using TLP for the best battery life on battery mode and switch between performance and power saving modes for our laptop, using power-profiles-daemon is easier and needs no configuration!!!**
 - **Location**: sudo nano /etc/tlp.conf (make sure unchecking (removing # signs) of each option)
   - TLP_ENABLE=1
   - TLP_DEFAULT_MODE=BAT